gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 #### Question 1
 - virtual network provider wants to extend ticketing service as a sared business process to a busness partner
 - deliberately started smol bs smol team
-- shorter learning curve
+- shorter learning curvle
 - what is the most appropriate architecture for this system

 #### Answer 1
 - characteristics of system: improve communication  and better experience for end user, open to addition-closed to modification
 - characteristics of manager: doesn't know how many services to create
+- SOA

 #### Question 2
-- credit swiss group IT partners closely related with the business to deliver in n ovative and cost-effcient results
+- credit swiss group IT partners closely related with the business to deliver innovative and cost-effcient results
 - IT drives performance and revenue growth
+- credit swiss IT manages more than 1000 services
+- all services are made available for 66400 supported users in  550 locations
+- suitable style for thin service interface and contracts, allows loose coupling, service abstraction and reusability, ease of service discovery and data sharing
+- discuss weaknesses
+-
 #### Answer 2
+- service oriented architecture through aggregation
+- aggregation: one service open to others
+- weaknesses
+  1. testability
+  2. since it's linked one after another, you need to go through many interfaces so performance and time will be a weakness

+#### Question 3
+- heterogenous environment - diverse technology
+- company has many dif software applications and databases are supported by many dif OS
+- headquarters: accounting, finance, HR
+- R&D dept in chicago, others in NY // all over the world
+- want it to be open to addition closed to modification
+- architecture that wll make it easy to integreate and make it easy to maintain and expand

+#### Answer 3
+- obv service oriented architecture
+- can do containment or aggregation
+- if it's fat client then choose aggregation